PROUDLY SERVING STEVENS, LINCOLN & GRANT COUNTIES

 - Past and future medical treatment, including rehabilitation or therapy

-- Lost income or reduced earning capacity if you cannot return to the same work
+- Lost income or reduced earning capacity if you can’t return to the same work

 - Assistance with daily activities or attendant care if needed